rtyley/submitgit/README.md

 to make it more friendly - will learn that mailing a patch is [not as simple as you might expect](http://git-scm.com/docs/git-format-patch#_mua_specific_hints), especially if they're using a webmail service, like Gmail.
-The recommende approach is to forgo regular email clients, and use [`git-format-patch`](http://git-scm.com/docs/git-format-patch) and [`git-send-email`](http://git-scm.com/docs/git-send-email`) on the command-line to ensure nothing gets lost or auto-bounced
+The recommended approach is to forgo regular email clients, and use [`git-format-patch`](http://git-scm.com/docs/git-format-patch) and [`git-send-email`](http://git-scm.com/docs/git-send-email`) on the command-line to ensure nothing gets lost or auto-bounced